evaporei/gargula/README.md

 # :dragon: gargula :dragon:

-A node package for printing the infamous `gargoyle` or `gargula` in portuguese
+A JavaScript package for printing the infamous `gargoyle` or `gargula` in portuguese

 ## Installation